 Cable was seen in one of these far-flung timelines carrying Captain America's familiar shield, after a long quest to obtain it, wielding it as the ultimate symbol of liberty and freedom.

-After William Nasland, the first successor to Captain America's mantle, perished, Mace took up the identity, fighting alongside his new sidekick, Golden Girl.
+After William Naslund, the first successor to Captain America's mantle, perished, Mace took up the identity, fighting alongside his new sidekick, Golden Girl.

 Mace eventually retired in the '50's, returning to his civilian life as a reporter.
 Years later, dying of cancer, Mace was granted one wish, which lead to all of the former Captains America uniting for a single adventure in an alternate reality.

 Originally fighting crime as the Spirit of '76, William Naslund took up residence in the United Kingdom, joining the super-team the Crusaders.
 Throughout World War II, Naslund fought alongside the allied forces on the Crusaders, as well as joining the All-Winners Squad.

 When Steve Rogers and Bucky Barnes were thought dead at the end of the war, President Harry S. Truman selected Naslund as the new Captain America, granting the identity of Bucky to a boy named Fred Davis.
 Naslund was eventually killed himself, while thwarting a plot to assassinate then-candidate John F. Kennedy.